starship/starship/docs/config/README.md

 # Inserts a blank line between shell prompts
 add_newline = true

+# disables all modules by default unless defined in this file overriden by individual disabled states
+# this would cause only the charater symbol below to be enabled
+disable_all = true

 # Replace the "❯" symbol in the prompt with "➜"
 [character] # The name of the module we are configuring is "character" success_symbol = "[➜](bold green)" # The "success_symbol" segment is being set to "➜" with the color "bold green"